6.1 - Reporting the Bilan Carbone®

 In addition to the documents mentioned below, the Bilan Carbone® evaluator may request additional documents enabling them to verify certain data.
 Among these documents are:

-• supporting documents for the monitoring of activities complementary to the Bilan Carbone®;
+• supporting documents for the follow-up of complementary measures to the Bilan Carbone®;

-• evidence of the Stakeholder engagement phases (attendance sheets, dissemination materials, among others, ...);
+• evidence of Stakeholder engagement phases (attendance sheets, dissemination materials, among others, ...);

 Figure 6.1.2: Presentation and deliverables